March 09 2007 (Refreshed Sept 27 2012; checked Nov 20 2019)

 1. Help Learners with Getting Unstuck on Projects or “Eating that Frog”

 The most difficult part of many learning tasks is getting started.
-Making decisions about projects requires finding thinking, planning and reflecting time.
-For busy professionals who often get their learning work done in short 15-30 minute focused segments, such as listening to podcasts while jogging or waiting for children or in-between appointments, this can be a challenge.
+Making decisions about projects requires thinking, planning and reflecting time.
+For busy learners, adults, and professionals who often get their learning work done in short 15-30 minute focused segments, such as listening to podcasts while jogging or waiting for children or in-between appointments, finding time for thinking can be a challenge.

 This best practice focuses on time management and planning coaching.

-A technique popularized by David Allen (2002) is coaching learners to be explicit about answering this question, “What is your next step?
+A technique popularized by David Allen (2015) is coaching learners to be explicit about answering this question, “What is your next step?
 And the next step after that?”
-Often students find that their next step is something they can do “while” doing other things and that one of their next steps is doing a little research or arranging for a time to do a little research or arranging a meeting.
+Often students find that their next step is something they can do “while” doing other things and that one of their next steps is doing a little research or arranging for time to do beginning research or arranging a meeting.

-Another technique for getting started is reflected in the title of a book by Brian Tracy, called Eat That Frog!
+Another technique for getting started is suggested in a book by Brian Tracy, called Eat That Frog!
 21 Great Ways to Stop Procrastinating and Get More Done in Less Time!
-The saying behind this book’s message is, “If you eat a live frog first thing each morning you’ll have the satisfaction of knowing it’s probably the worst thing you’ll do all day.”
-I’m not certain I agree with that, but certainly finding a way to get started on a complex task is a good thing to do first thing in the morning if you can… or putting it on the top of your list for whenever your speciallearning timebegins.
+The philosophy behind this book’s message is, “If you eat a live frog first thing each morning you’ll have the satisfaction of knowing it’s probably the worst thing you’ll do all day.”
+I’m not certain I agree with that, but certainly finding a way to get started on a complex task is a good thing to do first thing in the morning if you can… or putting it on the top of your list for whenever your special learning time begins.

 What can you do to help your learners “eat their frogs?”
 Here are a couple of suggestions.